ArtifexSoftware/mupdf.js/docs/how-to-guide/node/node-footer.rst

     .. code-block:: javascript

         import * as fs from "fs"
-        import * as mupdfjs from "mupdfjs"
+        import * as mupdfjs from "mupdf/mupdfjs"